tslateman/site/brevity-quotes-and-notes.md

 Google Translate converts this to "I only made this one longer because I didn't have the leisure to make it shorter."
 Almost, but not *exactly* the same.

 Great humor can be achieved with plain words.
-The word "loisir" (leisure) isn't particularly fancy, but Twain's version is still simpler.
+The word "loisir" (leisure) isn't particularly fancy, but Twain's version is simpler.

+Just one problem: those weren't his actual words.
+The [original wording](https://www.marktwainproject.org/letters/uccl00617/#:~:text=You%E2%80%99ll%20have%20to%20excuse%20my%20lengthiness%E2%80%94the%20reason%20I%20dread%20writing%20letters%20is%20because%20I%20am%20so%20apt%20to%20get%20to%20slinging%20wisdom%20%26%20forget%20to%20let%20up.%20Thus%20much%20precious%20time%20is%20lost.) from Twain is not as brief, though arguably more concise. [^1]

 I ought to leave it here for brevity, but I'm too honest.
 I have to show my work.